22fortisetliber/Iris/README.md

 ## Iris
-An Microservice - Alertmanager alternative
+A WIP drop in replacement for Prometheus Alertmanager